NishuDissanayake/Vite-Frontend/README.md

 # Vite-Frontend
-A sample application for testing Vite
+A sample to do application for testing Vite